libp2p/docs/content/concepts/connections.md

 weight: 3
 ---

-A libp2p connection is a communication channel that allows two peers to read and write data to each other.
+A libp2p connection allows two peers to read and write data to each other.
 Peers can connect through transport protocols.
 Transport protocols are core abstractions of libp2p and offer extensibility.
 As a modular networking stack, libp2p is transport-agnostic and does not enforce the implementation of a specific transport protocol.
 Though the support of modern transport protocols is a primary focus for libp2p, implementers may choose to support multiple types of transport.
 Learn more about transport protocols in libp2p on the [transport guide]((/concepts/transports/)).

 Let's first outline key terminology to help us understand connections in libp2p.